Working for ICE

 Office of the Principal Legal Advisor (OPLA)

-OPLA is the largest legal program in DHS with more than 1,100 attorneys.
-OPLA serves as the exclusive legal representative of DHS in exclusion, deportation, and removal proceedings before the U.S. Department of Justice (DOJ), Executive Office for Immigration Review (EOIR) in immigration courts across the country.
+OPLA is the largest legal program in the Department of Homeland Security (DHS) with more than 1,250 attorneys.
+OPLA serves as the exclusive legal representative of DHS in exclusion, deportation, and removal proceedings before the U.S. Department of Justice (DOJ), Executive Office for Immigration Review in immigration courts across the country.
 OPLA also provides a full range of legal services to all ICE programs and offices.
 OPLA provides legal advice to ICE personnel on their law enforcement authorities, the Federal Tort Claims Act, the Freedom of Information Act and Privacy Act, ethics, contracts, fiscal law, and employment law.
 OPLA attorneys support DOJ in the prosecution of ICE cases and in the defense of civil cases against ICE.
-In addition to headquarters in Washington, D.C., OPLA operates in 60 locations across the country.
+In addition to headquarters in Washington, D.C., OPLA operates in more than 60 locations across the country.

 Learn More About ICE